krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_summarize.md

     a metre wide.

     Winston kept his back turned to the telescreen.
-It was safer; though, as he well knew, even a back can be revealing.
-A kilometre away the Ministry of Truth, his place of work, towered vast and white above the grimy landscape.
+It was safer; though, he well knew, even a back can be revealing.
+A kilometre away the Ministry of Truth, his place of work, towered vast and white.

 This is a more concise, if more abstract, summary of the original input text.

 Lets recurse one more time, seeking to achieve an even briefer summary of the original.

-Once again, almost nothing changes about how we use the [`.process`](../system/parameters_processing_files_through_pipelines/process_method.md) method: we only point `local_file_path` to the output of our second summarization.
+Once again, almost nothing changes about how we use the [`.process`](../../system/parameters_processing_files_through_pipelines/process_method.md) method: we only point `local_file_path` to the output of our second summarization.

 ```python